-The brilliant uncirculated coins in these sheets are better stored flat to preserve the plastic integrity but some distributors repackage these pure gold coins in hard plastic CoinSafe tubes.
+Because these brilliant uncirculated coins come from the US Mint in sheets they are better stored flat to preserve the plastic integrity.
+Some distributors however repackage these pure gold coins in hard plastic CoinSafe tubes.
 The packaging choice is yours and we are happy to follow your instruction.

 The American Gold Buffalo 1 oz 2017 is not dealer reportable on Federal Form 1099B when the public either buys or sells.